The Flight of Pony Baker: The Scrape That Jim Leonard Got the Boys Into

-Late in the summer of that same year Jim tells Pony Baker and the boys that he knows of a watermelon patch that the owner had no use for, and the other boys demand to know where it is.
-Jim tells them that the patch belongs to Bunty Williams and he dares the boys to come with him to get melons.
-The boys set off with Jim to the watermelon patch on a sunny morning in September.
-On their trip through the river and the woods, Jim begins to hesitate and act as though he does not want to show the boys where the watermelon patch is.
-The boys encourage him to keep going and offer to help him get there when he begins to complain of a toothache.
-Finally, Jim rushes ahead of the boys to the patch that is about the size of an acre.
-The boys begin to praise Jim for leading them to the patch, but he does not participate in eating the melons and looks on while complaining of a toothache.
-While the boys break open the melons, Pony does not take any of them.
-For some reason, Pony thinks it looks wrong to take and eat them from the patch.
-So, Pony stands off to the side and Jim stands there with him while they watch the rest of the boys enjoy themselves.
+Late that summer, Jim tells Pony Baker and the boys that he knows of a watermelon patch that the owner had no use for, and the boys demand to know where it is.
+Jim tells them that the patch belongs to Bunty Williams and dares the boys to come with him to get melons.
+The boys set off with Jim on a trip to the watermelon patch.
+On the way through the river and the woods, Jim begins to hesitate.
+He begins to complain of a toothache, but the boys encourage him to keep going.
+Finally, Jim rushes ahead of the boys to the large patch.
+The boys praise Jim for leading them to the patch, but he does not eat any melons and continues to complain of a toothache.
+While the boys break open the melons, Pony also does not eat any because he thinks it is wrong.
+Pony and Jim stand off to the side while they watch the rest of the boys enjoy themselves.